Hey there and welcome to my Bithumb review!

 'In addition, for the members who suffer additional damage due to this incident, we will compensate the entire amount of damages in a responsible manner by the representative exchange as the damage amount is fixed.'

 This should be a strong reminder to you that you should only ever keep small amounts of cryptocurrency inside an exchange, as you can never be 100% sure that they won’t be hacked.

 An additional issue that the exchange recently experienced was an in-depth investigation by the Korean authorities.
 This included the national Tax department, financial intelligence unit and also the financial regulators.

-The agencies were investigating whether Bithumb were acting within the law and when the news of the investigation was originally reported, various cryptocurrency prices went down.
+The agencies were investigating whether Bithumb was acting within the law and when the news of the investigation was originally reported, various cryptocurrency prices went down.
 However, the good news is that in June 2018, it was reported that the exchange was cleared of any wrong-doing.

-Ultimately, Bithumb have some really good security controls in place to ensure that your funds are kept safe.
+Ultimately, Bithumb has some really good security controls in place to ensure that your funds are kept safe.
 They don’t allow anonymous accounts and they have a team of employees who are there to monitor suspicious activity.
 Although no cryptocurrency is ever 100% safe, Bithumb is one of the most secure.

 So, now that you know is Bithumb safe, the final part of my Bithumb review is going to look at the exchange’s advantages and disadvantages.

 Le's take a look at Bithumb's pros and cons list.